hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/prestashop/_examples/header.rst

 -------------------------
 .. code-block:: python

-    # This is a minimal example demonstrating how the module might be used.
+    # This is a minimal example demonStarting how the module might be used.
     # Replace with specific calls to functions from the imported modules.

     import os